alpa-projects/alpa/README.md

 Quick Start
 -----------

-Use Alpa's single line API ``@parallelize`` to scale your single-node training code to distributed clusters, even though your model is much bigger than a single device memory.
+Use Alpa's decorator ``@parallelize`` to scale your single-node training code to distributed clusters, even though your model is much bigger than a single device memory.
 ```python
 import alpa